This post contains affiliate links. Please see ourย disclosure policy.

 How to Serve a Brined Turkey Breast

 Once the turkey is brined, rinsed, and patted dry, you can proceed with whatever recipe you’re wanting to follow.
-Season it however you wish and use whatever cooking method suits you best, like roasting or air frying.
-My favorite approach is my Air Fryer Turkey Breast.
-It so succulent!
-For sides, you can’t go wrong with stuffing, creamy mashed potatoes or crispy oven roasted mini potatoes, and a nice drizzle of turkey gravy, of course.
+I like using this method before making my oven-roasted turkey breast or air fryer turkey breast.
+They’re so succulent!
+For sides to a brined bird, you can’t go wrong with stuffing, creamy mashed potatoes or crispy oven roasted mini potatoes, and a nice drizzle of turkey gravy, of course.
+We’re also fans of this maple orange cranberry sauce.

 Juicy sliced turkey breast on a cutting board.